near/near-cli-rs/docs/GUIDE.en.md

 ##### withdraw-all - Withdraw all unstaked NEAR tokens from a avalidator's staking pool

-To withdraw the entire amount from the delegated validator to your account, you need to enter in the terminal command line:
+To withdraw all your delegated NEAR tokens from a staking pool after you unstaked them and waited for 4 epochs, you can use the following command (note that you need to use your own account id, and choose the staking pool account id):
 ```txt
 near staking \
     delegation volodymyr.testnet \